IvanovOleg/sensu-check-status-metric-mutator/README.md

 like to compile and install the plugin from source or contribute to it, download the latest version or create an executable script from this source.

-From the local path of the sensu-check-status-metric-mutator repository:
+From the local path of the sensu-influxdb-metric-mutator repository:

 ```
 go build